-The configuration operations should be carried out by professionally qualified personnel of the Technical Assistance Centre.
 The systems continually carries out a consistency control between the saved configuration data on the AKM01 electronic board and those saved in the REC10; therefore, when replacing the AKM01 electronic board, it can happen that the system detects an inconsistency between the data saved on the AKM01 and that in the REC10.
-In this case, the latter will ask the user which of the two select REC10 with the "up" and "down" keys, confirming the selection.

-In this case, the latter will ask the user which of the two configurations is to be considered valid; selecting to recuperate the configuration from the REC itself it is possible to avoid reconfiguring the machine: - select REC10 with the "up" and "down" keys, confirming
+In this case, the latter will ask the user which of the two configurations is to be considered valid; selecting to recuperate the configuration from the REC itself it is possible to avoid reconfiguring the machine:

+- select REC10 with the "up" and "down" keys, confirming the selection.